The Ultimate Guide to Time Cards

 Learn how Kyne Construction improved their payroll processes with data collection and payroll software.

-Read the Story3.
-Common problems when using time cards
+Common problems when using construction time cards

-Timesheets provide value to everyone in a company—from employees receiving payment, to management receiving quality data to plan future projects.
+From subcontractors to CEOs, timesheets provide value to everyone in a company—from employees receiving payment, to management receiving quality data to plan future projects.

 It's important for the payroll process to run smoothly, so that your company can focus on moving projects forward.
 However, many companies experience issues collecting or using time cards.
 These are a few examples of common problems in the payroll process: